etcd-io/jetcd/docs/Watch.md

 1. The watcher will be removed from [watchers](#watchers-instance) map.
 2. If the [watchers](#watchers-instance) map contain the watcher, it will be moved to [cancelWatchers](#cancelwatchers) and send cancel request to [requestStream](#requeststream-instance).

+## requestProgress function

+Send the latest revision processed to all active [watchers](#watchers-instance)

+1. Send a progress request to [requestStream](#requeststream-instance).
+2. Working watchers will receive a WatchResponse containing the latest revision number.
+All future revision numbers are guaranteed to be greater than or equal to the received revision number.

 ## requestStream instance